-The economic openness of the Principality of Andorra (Andorra) has unlocked unprecedented levels of growth and development within the last decades.
-Upon the signature of the Monetary Agreement with the EU, the Andorran legal framework has been exponentially enriched, but this has presented a challenge to the banking sector within a short period of time.
+The economic openness of the Principality of Andorra ("Andorra") has unlocked unprecedented levels of growth and development within recent decades.
+The signature of the Monetary Agreement with the European Union has exponentially enrichened the Andorran legal framework, but has presented a challenge to the banking sector within a short period of time.

-Along with existing regulations based on European standards and already implemented into local law according to the Monetary Agreement, the following regulatory tsunami scheduled for 2021 and 2022 is extremely burdensome for Andorran banking entities:
+Along with existing regulations based on European standards and already implemented into local law according to the Monetary Agreement, the regulatory agenda of 2022 includes the transposition of Directive 2014/65 on markets in financial instruments ("MiFID II"), although no draft bill has yet been published.